cfolino/bookstack_docs/virtual-machines/pages/55_alertmanager.md

 * Grouping prevents spam from similar alerts (e.g., multiple nodes failing).
 * `repeat_interval` controls how often a repeated alert is sent.
-* TLS, auth, and mail secrets should not be stored plaintext in production environments.
-* Consider reverse proxy + internal TLS via your private CA (`<internal-host>`).

 ---